Kimskogfelter/Recipe-site/README.md

 #### CONTACT PAGE

-- The user can choose to contact Healthy You if he/she got any questions with the form on this page.
+- The user can choose to contact Healthy You if he/she got any questions with the form on this page

 #### REGISTRATION PAGE

-- If the user want to join the website to be able to save and create own recipes its done in this page.
+- If the user want to join the website to be able to save and create own recipes its done in this page

 #### LOG IN PAGE

-- If the user want to log in to their own profile and see saved/own recipe its done on this page.
+- If the user want to log in to their own profile and see saved/own recipe its done on this page

 #### PROFILE PAGE

-- If the user want to see saved favourite recipes and the recipes they have created its done on this page.
+- If the user want to see the recipes they have created its done on this page
-- The user needs to be logged in to used the feature.
+- The user needs to be logged in to used the feature

 #### ADD RECIPE PAGE

-- If the user want to add a new recipe its done on this page.
+- If the user want to add a new recipe its done on this page
-- The user needs to be logged in to used the feature.
+- The user needs to be logged in to used the feature

 ### FEATURES